Dash-RSer/Landsat8Tools/README.md

 ```

-you can cut a image to tiles for some deep learning applications
+#### Cut a image to tiles for deep learning applications
++ notice that the geo-information is solved.
 ```Python

 tool.cut_to_tile_with_geoinfo(save_folder, (256, 256, 1), pan, pan_projection, pan_geotransform)